dpak-ch/Stock-Analysis/README.md

 ![VBA_Pre-Refactor_2018](https://user-images.githubusercontent.com/81054290/115632701-ea6dec80-a2cd-11eb-9a02-9bc5813dd703.png)

 It can be seen from the images that 2017 was a much better year for green energy stocks from a return perspective.
-While the trading volume was roughly the same in both years, the stocks had abysmal returns in 2018.
-The run times for both years is rouoghly the same at ~0.74 seconds.
+While trading volume was roughly the same in both years, most of the stocks had abysmal returns in 2018.
+The run times for both years is roughly the same at ~0.74 seconds.